mouhamed-ali/maven-packaging/maven-packaging-assembly/readme.md

 This contains all the dependencies of application.

 `PN` : as the oracle jdbc driver does not exist in the maven remote repository, we have created a local one to store it.
-You can find this repo in the pom.xml file and the oracle jar file in the dependencies project which means it is safe for anyone we use this project.
+You can find this repo in the pom.xml file and the oracle jar file in the dependencies directory which means it is safe for anyone we use this project.

-After pulling it, He should run `mvn validate` to create the local repo (using the jar oracle) and then we can package and run our app.
+After pulling it, He should run `mvn validate` to create the local repo and then we can package and run our app.

+### sql directory

+This directory contains an example of sql scripts to update the database or create it.
+Well the sql scripts to upgrade the database.

 ### assembly description

 To know more about how to structure your delivery :

-- check the pom.xml to know how to declare variables and how to generate the timestamp
+- check the pom.xml to know how to declare variables and how to generate a timestamp
 - all the structure definition of our delivery file is in the `src/assembly/assembly-descriptor.xml`

-### sql directory

-This directory contains an example of sql scripts to update the database or create it.
-Well the sql scripts to upgrade the database.

 ### Running the app

-This is
+This is a simple spring boot application which exposes an endpoint to expose all properties of the app.

 Create the delivery file :